-- The proliferation and importance of customer data protection legislation (e.g., the European Union's General Data Protection Regulation), and fraud prevention and antimoney laundering programs - The role of DLT in significantly accelerating transactions and eliminating intermediaries.
+- The proliferation and importance of customer data protection legislation (e.g., the European Union's General Data Protection Regulation), fraud prevention and antimoney laundering programs. - The role of DLT in significantly accelerating transactions and eliminating intermediaries. - Development of customer data protection legislations, fraudsters countering and anti-money laundering programs make blockchain one of the most promising tools in this direction. - The need for the increase in transaction speed, for the elimination of intermediaries and ensuring the transparency of the system.